tariq7299/CS50Web-Project4-network/to-do.md

 -   Remove Follow button from user own posts in feed
 -   Add register link in logout !
 -   Add no followed posts yet !! in following route if user is not following any body
+-   Add link to current user name and profile image that will direct current user to his own page

 # project4-backend